slavkoss/fwphp/readme.md

     private static $db_userpwd ;

     private static $dbobj;   // or $conn
-    //private $stmt;    //P D O  statement handler, I use it only in dd fn private $errmsg;  //handle our error not used currently, can be useful
+    private $errmsg; //handle our error not used currently, can be useful
 ```